aws-samples/aws-healthimaging-samples/ahi-batch-image-frame-retrieve/README.md

 - Add more error handling
 - Add more logging
 - Add support for verifying the ImageFrame CRC checksum
-- Add support for decoding with Kakadu library
 - Add support for getting aws credentials in other ways (e.g. ~/.aws/credentials, STS)?
 - Add support for generating Nifti volumes as an output format?
 - Consider switching from polling to events?